TheHong/TheGame/README.md

 ## Releases (and their major updates)
 In the following releases, the game is played (and tested) on phones of two people.

+### Version 2.0.1
+- In response to players clicking the exit key instead of the fast-forward key, a confirmation is added to the exit key.

 ### Version 2.0.0
 - Released The Icon and The Icons